ATARI ONLINE PRIVACY STATEMENT

 Your California Privacy Rights

-The California Consumer Privacy Act or “CCPA” (California Civil Code Section 1798.83) permits users of the Website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please contact us at email@example.com.
+The California Consumer Privacy Act or “CCPA” (California Civil Code Section 1798.83) permits users of the Website, games or applications, that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+To make such a request, please contact us at firstname.lastname@example.org.

 The CCPA provides consumers residing in California certain rights with respect to their personal information.
 If you are a California resident, you may have the right to: (1) request to know more about the categories and specific pieces of personal information we collect, use, and disclose; (2) request deletion of your personal information; (3) opt out of sale of your personal information (if any); and (4) not be discriminated against for exercising these rights.

 You or your authorized agent may make these requests by contacting us as described in “Contact Us” below.
 Note that we may ask you for additional information to help us verify who you are before completing your request.
 If we receive your request from an authorized agent, we may ask for evidence that you gave that person authority to submit requests to exercise rights on your behalf.
 We will not discriminate against you if you exercise your rights under the CCPA.